JDStraughan/jdstraughan.github.io/_posts/2014-11-09-a-geeks-guide-to-walt-disney-world.md

 ![The Rose and Crown Pub](/img/post/disney-world-faq/rose-and-crown-pub.jpg) *The Rose and Crown Pub in the England Pavilion.*

 Our friend from England, Margaret, swears the only good fish and chips in this country is at the Yorkshire County Fish Shop at Epcot.
-On beautiful days, it is hard to beat a cold beer and pile of fish outside, overlooking the World Showcase lagoon.
+On beautiful days, it is hard to beat a cold beer and pile of fish outside while overlooking the World Showcase lagoon.

 When we are able to get a reservation, we love to end an evening at World Showcase with a meal at Le Cellier.
-Canada Pavilion's prime steakhouse, this is one of the best restaurants in Disney's portfolio.
+Canada Pavilion's prime steakhouse is one of the best restaurants in Disney's portfolio.
 The pretzel bread is incredible, the steaks are perfect, but the thing that brings us back is the best bowl of cheddar cheese soup ever made.
-Before the reservation, be sure to watch Martin Short in Circle-Vision 360.

 #### The Festivals